 In a 50 gallon tank, if u had only 5 fish, then it is not wise to add another 15 fish in there right away.
 In that case, u should never go more than double the quantity of the fish u already have in there.
 So in a 50 gallon, only 5 fishes in there, if u want to add another 15, then u should first add 5 more, wait one week then add the rest 10.
 Whenever adding new fish, u can also do an extra water change to ensure the best possible water parameters for your fishes.

 Too Much or Too Less Filtration?

 Too much filtration will lead towards too much flow rate which gonna blow your fishes.
 Also if the flow rate is much higher the bacteria will simply not get enough time to come in contact with the ammonia in the water.
 Which will lead to inefficient filtration.
-Obviously on the other hand less circulation or less filtration will not serve the purpose of having a fish tank filter at all.
+Obviously on the other hand less circulation or less filtration will not serve the purpose of having a aquarium filter at all.

 Let’s watch an interesting video where too much or too less filtration is explained clearly –

 What is the best Aquarium Filter for small tanks?